movd/devopswithkubernetes/README.md

 _This exercise was solved via a GKE cluster._

-Installed Prometheus via helm like show in the course notes.
+Installed Prometheus via helm like shown in the course notes.

 ```
 $ kubectl port-forward -n prometheus prometheus-prometheus-operator-159793-prometheus-0 9090 &